-Our Courses Find Courses Maths Functional Skills Maths - Level 1 and 2 Non- Residential Functional skills maths is a nationally recognised qualification proving mathematical competency to employers and education providers such as colleges and universities.
+Our Courses Find Courses Maths A variety of Functional Skills Maths courses - Entry Level 3, Level 1 and Level 2 Non- Residential Functional skills maths is a nationally recognised qualification proving mathematical competency to employers and education providers such as colleges and universities.
 We know not everyone loves maths!
 But knowledge of maths is vital for everyday life as well as employment and education progression.
 Be assured that we do not presume that you will come to us with any real knowledge of maths, it may have been a long time since you last studied maths and that is perfectly OK, we will move at your pace.
 This course is an ideal starter course for people who want to improve their knowledge, increase their employment opportunities or achieve certain qualifications and who do not have a GCSE at grade C or above in Maths, or an equivalent qualification such as a Level 2 Functional Skills in Maths.
-Dates 6th September - 22nd September (Intensive for Access) Entry-level 3/ 1 To apply, please contact our admissions team at [email protected] 6th October 2021 - 2nd March 2022 Level 1 To apply, please contact our admissions team at [email protected] 23rd March 2022 - 29th March 2022 Level 1/ 2 To apply, please contact our admissions team at [email protected] Fees English and Maths courses are free Entry Requirements For Level 1 Maths – A certificate of Entry Level 3 maths is to be provided on the application or if you are unable to produce a certificate, you can take an entry test to have your level of maths assessed.
+Dates 6th September 2021 - 22nd September2021 Entry-level 3/ 1 Apply 6th October 2021 - 2nd March 2022 Level 1 Apply 23rd March 2022 - 29th June 2022 Level 1/ 2 Apply Fees English and Maths courses are free Entry Requirements For Level 1 Maths – A certificate of Entry Level 3 maths is to be provided on the application or if you are unable to produce a certificate, you can take an entry test to have your level of maths assessed.
 For Level 2 Maths – A certificate of Level 1 maths is to be provided on the application or if you are unable to produce a certificate, you can take an entry test to have your level of maths assessed.
 You must also have a certificate in English at Entry Level 3.
 If you are unable to produce a certificate, you can take an entry test to have your level of English assessed.
 Learning Outcomes You will learn across all areas of basic (level 1) and intermediate (level 2) maths including graphs, percentages, decimals, fractions and probabilities.
 The qualifications give learners the opportunity to: ● Demonstrate a sound grasp of the underpinning skills and basics of mathematical skills appropriate to the level ● Apply mathematical thinking to solve simple problems in familiar situations.
 Qualifications aims and outcomes Functional Skills mathematics qualifications at these levels should: ● Indicate that students can demonstrate their ability in mathematical skills and their ability to apply these, through appropriate reasoning and decision making, to solve real problems of increasing complexity. ● Introduce students to new areas of life and work so that they are exposed to concepts and problems which, while not of immediate concern, may be of value in later life. ● Enable students to develop an appreciation of the role played by mathematics in the world of work and in life generally.
 There is one exam, which includes two papers: a calculator paper and a non-calculator paper.
 The exam will be held at the end of the course.
 Papers will be marked externally by City and Guilds.
 Progression Once you achieve Level 1 you can progress to the Level 2 qualification.
 The Level 2 qualification allows you to progress in employment or into higher levels of education including university.
-Level 1/2 maths are the maths level required for Level 3 courses at Fircroft e.g. Certificate in Management of Volunteers, Access to HE, ILM Level 3, and many university courses.
+Level 1/2 maths are the maths levels required for Level 3 courses at Fircroft e.g. Certificate in Management of Volunteers, Access to HE, ILM Level 3, and many university courses.